Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 As computers and robots have parts that function similarly to parts of the nervous system of animals – sensors (mouse, keyboard, camera, microphone, etc.), central processor and controller (computer motherboard, robot mainboard, etc.), and effectors (display monitor, speaker, robotic arm, etc.) – and as they use electrical signals in processing and communicating information between these parts and thus have electrical signals representing various kinds of information circulating in their circuits, it is logical to speculate that there might be phenomenal characteristics (like the red color or the sound of note C in our mind) occurring in their systems because some of their signaling patterns might have phenomenal characteristics as some of human neural processes’ signaling patterns (such as the special signaling patterns) do.
 At present, it cannot be answered definitely whether there are phenomenal characteristics occurring in their signaling processes because we still do not know what kind of signaling patterns can be phenomenal characteristics.

 However, if phenomenal characteristics do occur in the computers and/or robots, they definitely have no physical effects on any of their circuits because, evidently, all their circuits still work in the expected way that they are designed to do.
 It has never been found that the circuits in the computers and robots do any operations that are not pre-designed in them.
 And it is definite that present-day computers and robots do not and cannot have conscious awareness and experiences of phenomenal characteristics that may occur in them.
 This is because conscious awareness and experiences of phenomenal characteristics are additional functions and have additional information.
 So, computers and robots need specific, dedicated circuits to perform these specific functions and manage the new information that occurs in the process.
-But there are no such circuits in the present-day computers and robots; all the circuits in their motherboards or mainboards are built to do some specific tasks else that are already predefined, such as the summation of two digits, the computation of transcendental functions of some digits, and the generation of signals to control other parts: screen monitor, disc drive, mechanical motor, etc. None is built to be aware of and experience phenomenal characteristics that may occur in their circuits, and none is built to be aware of and experience itself either.
+But there are no such circuits in the present-day computers and robots; all the circuits in their motherboards or mainboards are built to do some specific tasks else that are already predefined, such as the summation of two digits, the computation of transcendental functions of some digits, and the generation of signals to control other parts: screen monitor, disc drive, mechanical motor, etc. None is built to be aware of and experience phenomenal characteristics that may occur in their circuits, and none is built to be aware of and experience something with the awareness of what that thing’s phenomenal characteristics are like occurring.
+(At present, we do not know how to build such consciousness-generating circuits.)
 Therefore, it is definite that present-day computers and robots do not and cannot have conscious awareness and experiences of anything, that is, they do not and cannot have consciousness.
 Similarly, this conclusion is true for all other present-day electronic devices or any device that processes information: a thermometer, a mobile phone, an industrial robot, an automated industrial machine, etc. This is in agreement with some theories of consciousness such as Integrated information theory (IIT) [96-98].

 Can we build robots or can there be automatons that behave identically to us but that do not have qualia and consciousness?